© Alison Slattery

 Get delicious dumplings and hand-pulled homestyle noodles at La Maison De Mademoiselle Dumpling on Plaza St-Hubert – it started as a tiiiiiny joint and was so beloved it stretched to next door.

 Comptoir Sainte-Cécile is part neighbourhood store, part lunch counter, part best-kept secret for hungry Villeray residents.
 It’s a great spot for brunch, too.
-(Try the fresh herb pancake with salmon gravlax.
+Try the fresh herb pancake with salmon gravlax.
 (Take-out only for now, but you can eat your treat just outside on their terrace.)

 Find delectable cakes and cookies, including the best carrot cake in town, at Mlles Gâteaux in Villeray.